rule

 Text 4

-For a moment he fell dead silent by the nectar of the Lord's feet; strong as he was and well matured in the union of devotion, he became fully absorbed in the love of its goodness.
+For a moment he fell completely silent because of the nectar of the Lord's feet.
+Strong as he was and well matured in the union of devotion, he became fully absorbed in the happiness of that excellence.

-For a moment he fell in deadly silence by the nectar of the Lord His feet; strong as he was and well matured in the union of devotion, he became fully absorbed in the love of its goodness.
+For a moment he fell dead silent by the nectar of the Lord His feet; strong as he was and well matured in the union of devotion, he became fully absorbed in the love of its goodness.
 (Vedabase)

 Text 5

-Every part of his body showed the signs of transcendental ecstasy and with his checking the tears from his eyes out of missing Him, Vidura came to see that he had fully assimilated His extensive love.
+Every part of his body showed the signs of transcendental ecstasy and with his checking the tears from his eyes out of missing Him, Vidura could see that he had fully assimilated His extensive love.
 (Vedabase)

 Text 6

-Slowly He came back down to earth from the abode of the Lord and wiping his tears away Uddhava spoke affectionately to Vidura from all those recollections.'
+Slowly Uddhava returned from the world of the Lord to the human world and wiping his tears away he spoke affectionately to Vidura about all these recollections.'

 Slowly He came back down to earth from the abode of the Lord and wiping his tears away Uddhava spoke affectionately to Vidura from all those recollections.'
 (Vedabase)